-Analog input data is arranged as 12 active right-justified data bits with the coding conventions shown in Table 3.5-2.
-For two's complement coding, the sign bit is extended through D15.
+Analog input data is arranged as 16 active right-justified data bits with the coding conventions shown in Table 3.5-2.
 The default format is offset binary.
 Two's complement format is selected by clearing the Offset Binary control bit LOW in the BCR.